TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 What is the Cadel Evans Great Ocean Road Race?

-Inspired by Europe’s prestigious one-day classic races, the Cadel Evans Great Ocean Road Race (CEGORR) is the first of its kind in Australia and was rapidly embraced at a local and international level as a unique competition and spectator experience.
+Inspired by Europe’s prestigious one-day classic races, the Cadel Evans Great Ocean Road Race (CEGORR) is the first of it’s kind in Australia and was rapidly embraced at a local and international level as a unique competition and spectator experience.

-The action-packed cycling festival kicks off with the GeelongPort Family Ride and the TAC People’s Ride, followed by the UCI WorldTour Deakin University Elite Women’s Road Race and concludes with the UCI WorldTour Elite Men’s Road Race.
+The community is welcomed to join in the fun, with GeelongPort Family Ride on Friday night, and the TAC People’s Ride taking place on Saturday morning, followed by the Elite Women’s Road Race on Saturday afternoon, and concluding with the Elite Men’s Road Race on Sunday.

 In what year was the first Cadel Evans Great Ocean Road Race held?